oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 in the Status List Token provides one mechanism for setting a maximum cache time for the fetched data.
 This property permits distribution of a status list to a CDN or other distribution mechanism while giving guidance to consumers of the status list on how often they need to fetch a fresh copy of the status list even if that status list is not expired.

-## Authorized access to the Status List {#security-authorization}
-TODO elaborate on authorization mechanisms preventing misuse and profiling as described in privacy section

-## History
-TODO elaborate on status list only providing the up-to date/latest status, no historical data, may be provided by the underlying hosting architecture

 # Privacy Considerations